yuki0418/svelte.dev/apps/svelte.dev/content/tutorial/01-svelte/02-reactivity/03-derived-state/index.md

 <p>{numbers.join(' + ')} = +++{total}+++</p>
 ```

 The expression inside the `$derived` declaration will be re-evaluated whenever its dependencies (in this case, just `numbers`) are updated.
-Unlike normal state, derived state is read-only.